Search

 The Helios API

-When each endpoint is called, an HTTP "method" (or "verb") must be supplied too.
-The combination of method and URL determine what function of the API is being invoked.
-Examples are:
+When calling each endpoint, supply an HTTP "method" (or "verb").
+The combination of the method and URL determines the API function being invoked.
+For example:

 • POST https://api.thymia.ai/v1/models/mental-wellness-activity to create a new Model Run